seknox/trasa/website/docs/cloud/gcp.md

 Learn more about priority [here](https://cloud.google.com/vpc/docs/firewalls#priority_order_for_firewall_rules)
 :::

-Use these two firewall rules to all instances .
+Use these two firewall rules for all instances.

 ## Configuring SSH keys in Google Cloud
-By default google cloud uses OS Login which uses google identity to manage SSH keys.
+By default, google cloud uses OS Login, which uses google identity to manage SSH keys.
 To use TRASA to manage your SSH keys, you need to disable OS Login.
 Then you need to add ssh keys to the instance or project.